 CT&D Advisory Board

 C.J.
-Yeh, Founder and Managing Partner, Cynda Media Lab
+Yeh, Program Director, Founder / Creative Director, Cynda Media Lab

-Christie Shin, Partner and Design Director, Cynda Media Lab
+Christie Shin, Program Coordinator, Partner / Design Director, Cynda Media Lab

 Paul Kim, Vice President of Strategy, North America HQ at Samsung Electronics